dunhamsteve/aoc2021/README.md

 **Day 24**

 Delayed because I was busy with Christmas prep.
 This one took some effort because I went completely in a wrong direction.
 I thought I was being asked to analyze the program, so I wrote code to translate into single static assignment form, and then a bunch of optimization passes.
 Eventually I retried with looking at all inputs (at each stage), winnowing duplicate states to the best key, and choosing true for all branch points that we had control over.

+**Day 25**

+This one was fairly easy.
+It could be made faster, maybe by using Buffer, but good enough.